 - Direct response campaigns tend to attract time-sensitive leads.
-(After all, if the consumer is taking the desired action, then he or she must be really interested in the advertised product!)
+(After all, if the consumer is taking the desired action, they must be really interested in the advertised product!)

-- You can easily measure the results from your direct response initiative — if you suddenly get a lot more clicks, calls, or sign-ups, then you know it's working.
+- You can easily measure the results from your direct response initiative — if you suddenly get many more clicks, calls, or sign-ups, then you know it's working.

 - Direct response campaigns are extremely scalable.
 They are suitable for both small businesses and enterprise-level organizations.

-- Direct response ads are highly adaptable.
+- Companies that use direct response marketing know that these ads are highly adaptable.
 The same CTA can be used in social media marketing, email marketing, television commercials, and radio spots.
 GEICO's famous "15 minutes could save you 15% or more" ads are just one example of how versatile a direct response campaign can be.

 - Direct response marketing campaigns are easy to A/B test.
 With a simple, single KPI, it’s easy to know which ad performed.

-The strategy behind your direct response ad creative is indicative of the results it will yield.
+The strategy behind your direct response ad creative indicates the results it will yield.
 The reality is, not all direct response ads are created equal.
 Here are some things you can do to make yours stand out from the crowd: